usfslk/ReactDarkMode/Readme.md

 # LocalStorage DarkMode

-Flip any React apps to dark mode, which can be easier on the eyes, better for night-time browsing and in some cases, helpful with battery life.
+Flip any React apps to dark mode, it's easier on the eyes, better for night-time browsing and in some cases, helpful with battery life.

 ## Getting Started